tejugawande25/modern_wheather/README.md

 You can check out the [React.js](https://github.com/facebook/react/releases) GitHub repository - your feedback and contributions are welcome!

+# Dependencies

+The following are depencies used in this application:

+- react-chartjs-2
+- react-hot-toast
+- react-gauge-chart

+# Issues

+This react application is only responsive for window.

+# Contact Information

+Name: Tejas Bhaskar Gawande

+Phone No: 8482978893

+Gmail: tejugawande25@gmail.com

 ![Image Link](https://github.com/tejugawande25/modern_wheather/blob/master/modern_wheather_github.png)

-# Note
-This React Application is only responsive for windows application for now.